 I had to try Very chocolate gelato from Sugo Mi Gelateria after I found out that it won 5 out of 6 of the major prizes in the 2013 Royal QLD Food & Wine Show.

-The gelato was soft and smooth, with a rich but not overpowering chocolaty taste.
+The gelato was soft and smooth, with a rich but not overpowering chocolate-y taste.
 Served with a waffle cone and you have all you need for a great gelato.
-Go across the road to the park and eat away to your hearts content.
+Go across the road to the park and eat away to your heart’s content.

 3/190 Oxford St,

-Jamie Oliver made this Epic Hot chocolate as part of his Christmas Special on TV.
+Jamie Oliver made this Epic Hot chocolate as part of his Christmas Special on television.
 I wanted to try the recipe which was originally made for 8 to 10 people.
-You can keep the ingredients in a large jar, but I would rather make it as I need it.
+You can keep the ingredients in a large jar, but I would rather make it up as I need it.